What is a sub brand and when do you need one

 In this model, each brand operates independently from the others, without mention of the parent company.
 This can be helpful if you want to create a sub brand that has a different brand identity from your main brand.

-Businesses that have multiple brands in different industries or niches may prefer this sub branding strategy.
+Companies — including established brands that have grown into multiple brands in different industries or niches may prefer this sub branding strategy.
+It's the right move when each brand needs its own identity to reach a distinct audience.

 A sub brand can also be known as an endorsed brand.
 Here the brand has its independent brand identity but is grouped under a strong parent brand for prestige and credibility.
 This can improve brand loyalty and make it much easier to build brand equity for an entirely new brand.